 je najvjerojatije po podrijetlu motivirano zanimanjem: prvonositelj je bio po zanimanju EGZETA.

 Tumacio je, objasnjavao i iznosio kriticka objasnjenja biblijskih i drugih vjerskih i pravnih tekstova.

-Naziv EGZETA najvjerojatnije je izveden kracenjem naziva EGZEGETA,
+Naziv EZGETA najvjerojatnije je izveden kracenjem naziva EZGEGETA,

 od starogrcke rijeci EXEGETES (ἐξήγησις od ἐξηγεῖσθαι) = PROROK, PROPOVJEDNIK, TUMAC, UCITELJ, SAVJETNIK, GATALAC